smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.7.0 =
+Update to unlock the four built-in social providers on every site and, if you’re on PRO, add multiple custom OIDC or SAML IdPs with a few clicks.

 = 1.6.4 =
 Update if you use prefix/postfix on Account Attribute blocks; they now remain visible after profile changes.